It Takes Two Tomorrow, Too

 It Takes Two Tomorrow, Too (ふたり明日もそれなりに, Futari Ashita mo Sorenari ni) is a Japanese manga series written and illustrated by Suzuyuki.
 It was serialized on Shinchosha's Kurage Bunch manga website from May 2019 to April 2021.

+Synopsis

+The series is centered around the daily lives of Yuya Aida and Rio Aihara, a couple who have been living together for at least two months.

 Publication

-Written and illustrated by Suzuyuki, It Takes Two Tomorrow, Too was serialized from May 10, 2019 to April 23, 2021.
-Its chapters were collected into five tankōbon volumes released from October 9, 2019 to May 8, 2021.
+Written and illustrated by Suzuyuki, It Takes Two Tomorrow, Too was serialized from May 10, 2019, to April 23, 2021.
+Its chapters were collected into five tankōbon volumes released from October 9, 2019, to May 8, 2021.
 The series is licensed in English by One Peace Books.